 1992: Rumours abound that Jack Palance read out the wrong name during his announcement of the Best Supporting Actress winner Marisa Tomei.
 In fact, this is impossible: only one name is ever on the card, the name of the winner.
 Marisa Tomei in fact thoroughly deserved to win for My Cousin Vinny (even though it was a surprise result).
 That said, Palance did seem to be in a somewhat “tired and emotional” state as he announced the award.

-1995: Tom Hanks wins two Oscars in consecutive years (a feat not achieved since Spence Tracey in the 1930s) for Philadelphia and Forrest Gump.
+1995: Tom Hanks wins two Best Actor Oscars in consecutive years (a feat not achieved since Spencer Tracey in the 1930s) for Philadelphia and Forrest Gump.
 Both times he delivers excruciating acceptance speeches inadvertently “outing” a high school teacher in the first (a moment which inspired the Kevin Kline film In and Out) and in the second stating “I feel like I’m standing on magic legs.”

 1995: Samuel L. Jackson (Pulp Fiction) loses the Best Supporting Actor Oscar to Martin Landau (Ed Wood).
 Lipreaders can see Jackson clearly says “shit” on hearing the announcement (from 12 year old An Paquin).
 Jackson is later unrepentant, arguing he deserved the award more than Landau.